 The Portuguese Golf Federation organizes and regulates golf in Portugal.
 It has 136 golf clubs across the country, and around 30,000 registered golfers.
 The FPG's Environmental Unit was established in 1997, with the mission of disseminating good environmental management practices for the construction and maintenance of golf.

-The Confederation of Professional Golf is an Association of 37 National PGAs with a collective membership in excess of 18,500.
+The Confederation of Professional Golf is an association of 43 National PGAs, representing a combined membership in excess of 12,600 PGA Professionals.
 With environmental issues playing an increasingly significant part in the development and management of golf courses, and with more and more club professionals involved in club decision making, the CPG recognizes the value of practical programmes which also reach out to its members.

 The PGA is a non-profit organization that educates, supports and provides lifelong learning opportunities to its PGA Professionals throughout their careers within all sectors of the industry.
 It aims to play an active role in the sustainability, growth and development of all facets of the game of golf in South Africa.
 And as a founding member of the PGA World Alliance, it takes an active global role on behalf of the professional game, enhancing the golf experience and contributing to successful golf facilities and golfers that benefit from their unrivalled knowledge, skills and expertise within the African continent.